Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms with Biased Gradient Information

-The above discussion shows that some regularity assumptions on the bias are necessary for the applicability of gradient information to achieve PGS guarantee.
+The above discussion shows that some regularity assumptions on the bias are necessary for the applicability of gradient information to achieve the PGS guarantee.
 Now, we describe a formal definition of biased subgradient estimator along with the assumption on bias.
-The key in the assumption is to regulate the relative magnitude of the bias, so that in expectation the bias does not flip the sign of the true subgradient at a decision variable.
+The key in the assumption is to regulate the relative magnitude of the bias, so that in expectation the bias does not flip the sign of any components of the true subgradient at any choices of decision variables, i.e., the magnitude of any component of the bias is bounded by the magnitude of this component of the true subgradient.
 The use of common random variables whenever available in general can contribute to the validity of this assumption.
-As a comparison, \cite{eckhen20} regulate the absolute value of the bias to provide guarantees for continuous stochastic optimziation problems.
-To prepare notation, the set of neighboring decision variables of $x\in\mathcal{X}$ is defined as
+As a comparison, \cite{eckhen20} regulate the norm of the bias to provide guarantees for continuous stochastic optimization problems.
+To prepare notation, the set of neighboring choices of decision variable $x\in\mathcal{X}$ is defined as

 where $e_i$ is the $i$-th unit vector of $\mathbb{R}^d$ and $e_{\mathcal{S}}$ is the indicator vector $\sum_{i\in\mathcal{S}} e_i$.
 The following assumption describes the case that allows the gradient information to have bias and correlation among different directions. \begin{assumption}[Subgradient estimator with bias and correlation.]
 Given the bias ratio $a\in[0,1)$, for any point $x\in\mathcal{X}$, there exists a deterministic function $ H_x(y,\eta_y):~ \mathcal{N}_x \times \mathrm{Z} ~ \mapsto ~ \mathbb{R}$ such that